jdmar3-comp426/a99-null/README.md

 - ```npm start```

 ## Using the Website
-Instructions on how to run the website are included in the /docs folder in a file called "Website User Manual"
+Instructions on how to run the website are included in the /docs folder in a file called "Website User Manual" located at a99-null/docs/Website User Manual.docx

 A video walkthrough of how to run and use our website is included at the following youtube link: https://youtu.be/iVD-lyG_vHo